What are the Bradford Factor triggers?

 2. Don’t rely on trigger points on their own

-Trigger points should not be the only mechanism used to evaluate short-term absence and instead should be used as one of a number of factors taken into consideration when evaluation an individual absence patterns.
+Trigger points should not be the only mechanism used to evaluate short-term absence and instead should be used as one of a number of factors taken into consideration when evaluating individual absence patterns.

 Using Bradford Factor triggers as the sole trigger for action could mean that instances could occur where appropriate action is required a lot sooner than the Bradford Factor would suggest.

 Use triggers with caution.
-Choose trigger points which reflect the way you currently manage absence. and ensure managers use them as a guide to aid the sickness management process.
+Choose trigger points that reflect the way you currently manage absence, and ensure managers use them as a guide to aid the absence management process.
+We recommend investing in a good absence management system like edays.